MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-Label.md

 - **SMimeEncrypt**: Specifies S/MIME encryption for Outlook.
 Available values are True, and False (the default).
 Example: `Set-Label -Identity "Confidential" -AdvancedSettings @{SMimeEncrypt="True"}`.
 For more information, see [Configure a label to apply S/MIME protection in Outlook](/microsoft-365/compliance/sensitivity-labels-office-apps#configure-a-label-to-apply-smime-protection-in-outlook).

 - **SMimeSign**: Specifies S/MIME digital signature for Outlook.
 Available values are True, and False (the default).
 Example: `Set-Label -Identity "Confidential" -AdvancedSettings @{SMimeSign="True"}`.
 For more information, see [Configure a label to apply S/MIME protection in Outlook](/microsoft-365/compliance/sensitivity-labels-office-apps#configure-a-label-to-apply-smime-protection-in-outlook).

+For more information to help you configure advanced settings for a label, see [PowerShell tips for specifying the advanced settings](/microsoft-365/compliance/create-sensitivity-labels#powershell-tips-for-specifying-the-advanced-settings).

 ```yaml
 Type: PswsHashtable